Beneficial Reuse of Excavated Material in Tidal Marsh Restoration Project

-The Beneficial Reuse of Excavated Material in Tidal Marsh Restoration Project will place up to roughly 3.5 million cubic yards of sediment material into several former salt production ponds around South San Francisco Bay to raise the pond bottoms for the purpose of accelerating the timeline for tidal marsh habitat restoration.
-Placing excavated material into the pond bottoms would accelerate the timeline for eventual tidal marsh restoration relative to sedimentation from natural processes (i.e., tidal action) alone.
+The Beneficial Reuse of Excavated Material in Tidal Marsh Restoration Project will place excavated or other “fill” material into several former salt production ponds around South San Francisco Bay to raise the pond bottoms for the purpose of accelerating the timeline for tidal marsh habitat restoration.
+The Project will include the transport and placement of 3.7 million cubic yards of excavated material from VTA’s BART Silicon Valley-Phase II Extension Project for the purpose of raising the deeply subsided pond bottoms at Ponds A4, A8/A8S, and A12/A13.
 This is especially important in the face of sea-level rise and the sediment deficit in San Francisco Bay.

 Watch the video of the February 2024 Public Meeting to learn more about the Beneficial Reuse Project.

-Sediment material is normally moved and delivered by the ocean through tidal action, which is the natural rise and fall of the sea current.
+Sediment material is normally moved and delivered by the ocean through tidal action, which is the natural rise and fall of the sea, bays, and estuaries .
 When this project returns tidal action to the ponds, the natural movement of the ocean will deliver sediment to the ponds over time.
-However, experts estimate that relying on this natural process alone would take nearly 40 years to raise the salt ponds to a level that allows tidal marsh to develop.
-Current sea level rise, increased by climate change, makes the natural process an unrealistic option.
+However, experts estimate that relying on this natural process alone could take nearly 40 years to raise the salt ponds to a level that allows tidal marsh to develop.
+Projected sea level rise, increased by climate change, makes the natural process an unrealistic option.
 There is an urgent need to find ways to bring large volumes of sediment material from other sources to help raise the pond bottoms.
 The Beneficial Reuse Project presents an opportunity to provide a large volume of sediment material to help offset the natural shortage.

-San Francisco Bay Area Alviso Salt Pond A8
+San Francisco Bay Area Alviso Pond A8 (left) and Pod A12 (right)

-VTA’s BART Silicon Valley Phase II (BSVII) Project will use a tunnel boring machine to excavate soil during the construction of the project’s five-mile-long subway tunnel.
-Surface excavation will also be required for other sites (e.g., underground stations).
-This process will remove a large amount of material that must be continually hauled offsite to keep pace with construction and limited project storage space.
+VTA’s BART Silicon Valley-Phase II Extension Project will use a tunnel boring machine to excavate soil during the construction of the project’s five-mile-long subway tunnel.
+Surface excavation will also be required for other sites (e.g., underground stations, portals).
+This process will remove a large amount of material that must be continually hauled offsite to keep pace with construction and limited storage space.

 Project Benefits